 For more information, please read: How To Get Your Spouse To Work Longer So You Can Retire Earlier.

-One woman named Cassie raised $50,220 in 2014 from GoFundMe after she revealed just weeks before starting Vanderbilt University ($44,712/year in tuition alone), her mother took her life.
-Good cause!
-Unfortunately, not all GoFundMe campaigns are the same.
-After the Powerball jackpot rose to $1.6 billion, Cinnamon and her family claimed to have spent their entire savings on Powerball tickets.
-She threw up this GoFundMe page below asking for $100,000 to replenish her coffers so she could try the lottery again!
+After the Powerball jackpot rose to $1.6 billion one year, a woman by the name of Cinnamon and her family claimed to have spent their entire savings on Powerball tickets.
+She threw up this GoFundMe page below asking for $100,000 to replenish her coffers so she could try the lottery again.

 There's nothing more empowering than being able to vote for a law that takes money away from one minority group and unconditionally redistributes the money into your own hands.
 The majority always rules.
 Therefore, during a revolution, it's best to be part of the majority!

-8) Start a revolution.
-There are 536 billionaires in America.
+As of 2021, there are over 614 billionaires in America alone.
 To live a good life, nobody requires so much wealth, especially when there are people starving on the streets.
-Some 40 million people between the ages of 25 and 64 are out of work.
+Some six million people between the ages of 25 and 64 are still out of work, despite a raging bull market.
 I'm not sure how billionaires can live with themselves without doing everything possible to give back.

-There are 318 million of us non-billionaires in America.
-Therefore, we outnumber billionaires 593,000-to-1.
-If we formed 536 armies of 539,000 people and stormed each billionaire's mansion, we could hold the billionaire and his/her family hostage and demand that they return the money to the people of this great nation!
+There are over 320 million of us non-billionaires in America.
+Therefore, we outnumber billionaires +500,000-to-1.
+If we formed 600 armies of 500,000+ people and stormed each billionaire's mansion, we could hold the billionaire and his/her family hostage and demand that they return the money to the people of this great nation!
 We would will be more lenient with those who signed Warren Buffet's giving pledge to donate at least half away to charity.
 Bill Gates would also get a free pass for all he's done to help eradicate disease and poverty.